pnsn/station_metrics/station_metrics/metrics/hourly_max.md

 example near 2^23 for a 24 bit system, means the channel clipped during the hour, and any ground motion metric computed for that hour is suspect.
 A value that is identically zero across many consecutive hours usually means a dead channel.
-Read alongside hourly_min it shows whether the signal sits centred in the digitizer's range or rides near one rail.
+Read alongside hourly_min it shows whether the signal sits centered in the digitizer's range or rides near one rail.

 ## Data Analyzed